Wedding Cake House (Providence, Rhode Island): RISD Museum

 After Anna died in 1947, Laura closed the business, leaving material and records in situ.
 Their papers, tools, fabric, and the clothing in storage were left untouched for the next forty-two years.

 Seven years after Laura's death, her son Louis J. Cella Jr. approached the RISD Museum about acquiring the contents of the house.
 The collection - a "time capsule" - forms the most complete record of a historical dressmaking business in existence.

 After twelve years of work cataloging and researching the collection, the museum put on an exhibition: From Paris to Providence: Fashion, Art, and the Tirocchi Dressmakers' Shop, 1915-1947.
 The RISD Museum owns the three hundred dresses from the collection and has archived the Tirocchi papers at Fleet Library.
 The University of Rhode Island maintains an additional two thousand objects, including fabric and trim samples.

 The museum, in collaboration with Brown University, developed and continues to maintain an extensive website devoted to the project.
 It also has an eighth-grade American History curriculum component centered on the Tirocchis as women designers and Italian-American immigrants.

 Restoration

-The Wedding Cake House was vacant from 1947 until 1982, and is not yet in livable condition.
+The Wedding Cake House was vacant from 1947 until 1982.

 Several restoration efforts have taken place since 2011 due to the efforts of the Providence Preservation Society, which listed the house on their Most Endangered Properties list in 2010, 2012, 2015, and 2016.